JaredTMurray/PyBer_Analysis/README.md

 The highest average fare per driver for each city is the rural city: Jessicaport $36.013333, while the lowest average fares were in Urban Cities.

+## Summary

-A summary of all the cites stats was calculated.
+of all the cites stats was calculated.
 This summary showed the highest fares, riders and drivers were in Suburban areas while rural had the least.